Frequently Asked Questions

 Do you offer placements to see clients?

-For most of our programmes, students are employed in relevant services already, so are able to access appropriate clients for their training as a part of their job.
+For most of our programmes, trainees are employed in relevant services already, so are able to access appropriate clients for their training as a part of their job.
 As we are not a clinical service, we are unable to provide placements additional to this.
 For the Masters Level Clinical Training in Systemic Psychotherapy placements are organised in external services

 How are the programmes funded?